PlasmaPhysicsUdeC/Vlasova.jl/docs/src/tools.md

 ## Symplectic Integrators

 # TODO: Cite verlet integrators
 Vlasova implements a way to define arbitrary gradient and non-gradient symplectic integrators with the function [`VlasovaIntegrator`](@ref).
-However, a few integrators come defined by default.
-Those integrators are the following, and unless explicitly cited, they were taken from [`Omelyan (2003)`](https://www.sciencedirect.com/science/article/pii/S0010465502007543).
+Nonetheless, a few integrators come defined by default, and those integrators are the following (unless explicitly cited, they were taken from [`Omelyan (2003)`](https://www.sciencedirect.com/science/article/pii/S0010465502007543) ).

 ```@autodocs
 Modules = [Vlasova]